 The question is where do you want to be?
 Where do you want to perform?
 One of the most inspiring things you can do is to visualise and imagine yourself in a space and producing your kick drums, hi hats, synths etc around that.

-One of the fundamentals of the Artist Development Program is equipping learners with an in-depth knowledge of the technology at their finger tips (Ableton Live) and using that to discover their voice as an artist.
+One of the fundamentals of the Advanced Music Production course is equipping learners with an in-depth knowledge of the technology at their finger tips (Ableton Live) and using that to discover their voice as an artist.
 The technology is only a medium for your unique voice and sound.
 We can't be all things to all people, we can only be ourselves.

 The third and final facet to focus and creativity is focusing on your instruments.
 If you think back to the pioneers of Electronic Music from Chicago and Detroit, Juan Atkins, Jeff Mills, Robert Hood, Frankie Knuckles, Derrick May, Marshall Jefferson etc. They focused on a small number of machines to create the music they did.
 In some cases they might have only had a drum machine, sampler, a synth or two and a small mixing desk to work with.
 The key is that they learned those machines inside out and created incredible music that changed the world.